adrata/strategy/src/app/[workspace]/atrium/README.md

-# Atrium - Secure Document Storage & Management
+# Workshop - Secure Document Storage & Management

-Atrium is a comprehensive document management system built for the Adrata platform, providing secure storage, organization, and collaboration features for all types of documents.
+Workshop is a comprehensive document management system built for the Adrata platform, providing secure storage, organization, and collaboration features for all types of documents.

-## 🏛️ Overview
+## Overview

-Atrium follows the established Grand Central + Speedrun pattern with a three-panel layout:
+Workshop follows the established Grand Central + Speedrun pattern with a three-panel layout:
 - **Left Panel**: Navigation, folders, and quick actions
 - **Middle Panel**: Document grid/list view with search and filtering
 - **Right Panel**: Document details, sharing, and activity